Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Establishing credit for the first time

 Getting credit doesn’t need to be scary.
 You have easy ways to establish credit for the first time — or the second time around as a newly single person.
 Knowing what to do and what to avoid makes this process simple and foolproof.
 Chapter 10 covers the essentials of getting your credit up and running.
 Using simple techniques like borrowing your own money and using retail store cards and authorized user accounts, you can establish good credit in no time.
 Your credit score can be figured on a history of just a month or two, and then you’re on your way.
-If you’re concerned that credit is unfair to minorities, Chapter 19 gives you the facts and tips you’re looking for to be sure you’ll be financially successful applying for and using credit.
+If you’re concerned that credit is unfair, Chapter 19 gives you the facts and tips you’re looking for to be sure you’ll be successful applying for and using credit.

 Here are a few ways to build credit for the first time:

-Open a savings account at a bank that reports to all three credit bureaus.
+Open a savings account at a bank that reports loans to all three credit bureaus.
 Then take out a loan using the account as security and make monthly payments on time.

 Making credit changes at life’s stages

-As you move through life, you find new needs for credit and encounter new challenges in keeping your credit strong when life gets bumpy.
+As you move through life, you’ll find new needs for credit and encounter new challenges in keeping your credit strong especially when life gets bumpy.
 Chapters 11 and 12 help you negotiate life’s often turbulent credit waters without capsizing your boat.
 Credit plays a strong role in every aspect of life, including getting a job, buying a home or renting an apartment, purchasing a car, insuring your home and car, getting married or divorced, paying medical bills, planning for retirement and end-of-life expenses, and more!

 Many people know that because a prospective employer may check your credit in the hiring process, having good credit while job hunting is important.
 But how can you keep your credit in good shape when you’ve been laid off and don’t have enough income to handle all your bills?
 Chapter 12 tells you how.
 It also gives you practical tips for safeguarding your credit before, during, and after a divorce.